spences10/scottspence.com/posts/building-session-analytics-sveltekit-turso-db.md

 Okedokey, so, I've been playing around with Turso DB and SvelteKit and I decided to see if I could record analytics for a project and use Turso to store the data.
-This was a bit of exploritory work, which I found really interesting as it's something that I've always left to a third party service like Fathom Analytics.
+This was a bit of exploratory work, which I found really interesting as it's something that I've always left to a third party service like Fathom Analytics.
 By the way I still love Fathom and won't be moving away from it for my main site.